 The radiation side story

-In 2009, I experienced another setback, although one that was something of my own making.
-The radiation caused encapsulation (surrounding scar tissue) of my implant, plus I didn’t like the idea of a radiated object staying inside me.
+In 2009, I experienced another setback.
+The radiation caused encapsulation (surrounding scar tissue) of my implant.
 I consulted a reputable plastic surgeon who said surgery on radiated tissue could be a challenge.
 She said she wouldn’t even consider it until at least a year had passed; I waited longer.
 She replaced the implant and felt the procedure went well and that my skin was fine, which it was, for several weeks, until the morning I awoke with a red stain on my white t-shirt.
 The surgical wound had split open, otherwise known as dehiscence.
 I felt no pain.
 My insides weren’t poking out.
-My boyfriend at the time drove me to the ER as I tried to hold the incision together, expecting to be pumped full of antibiotics and stitched back together again.
+My boyfriend at the time drove me to the nearest ER as I tried to hold the incision together.
+I expected to be pumped full of antibiotics and stitched back together again.

-When I finally was able to have reconstructive surgery—heavy emphasis on construction—it required fresh new tissue, which was donated by the latissimus dorsi muscle in my right back.
-After recovery, relief and happiness returned once again.Me and my wound vac Photo by Kay Beaton, shortly after my mbc diagnosis
+When I finally was able to have reconstructive surgery—emphasis on construction—it required fresh new tissue, which was donated by my latissimus dorsi muscle, tunneled from my upper back to my chest.

 Breast cancer diagnosis 3